timofeysie/nextjs-markdown-blog/writings/async-logic-and-data-fetching-in-typescript.md

 Status Code: 431 Request Header Fields Too Large

-It would be nice to have a simple solution like this.
+It would be nice to have a simple solution like this, but it doesn't work.

 Another thing I thought of would be to create a vanilla node.js app to run the server and client.

-It would have been nice if I had thought about this problem before I started this whole Typescript conversion project.
+It would also have been nice if I had thought about this problem before I started this whole Typescript conversion project.

 Just trying the above npm command results in: